strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 my-cluster   3                        3                             KRaftDualWriting
 ```

-After that, you have to delete the `KafkaNodePool` hosting the KRaft controllers and then apply the `disabled` value annotation in order to allow the operator to configure brokers not being connected to the KRaft controller quorum anymore but using ZooKeeper again and electing the new controller among them.
+After that, you have to delete the `KafkaNodePool` hosting the KRaft controllers and then apply the `disabled` value annotation.

+The annotation change triggers the Strimzi operator to run the following steps for you:

+* automatically delete the `/controller` znode on ZooKeeper to allow the brokers to elect the new controller among them in place of the previous KRaft controller;
+* reconfigure brokers without connection details to the KRaft controller quorum anymore but using ZooKeeper again and roll them;

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2